wradlib/wradlib/doc/source/notebooks.rst

 ======================

-This tutorials and examples should give an idea how the individual functions of *wradlib* can be used for weather radar processing.
+This tutorials and examples should give an idea how the individual functions of :math:`\omega radlib` can be used for weather radar processing.
 For additional help to certain functions also consider to have look at the jupyter notebooks and example scripts distributed with the source code.

 .. toctree::
    :maxdepth: 2